 The Vilje field is a flat low-relief fan of Heimdal depositional system.
 The field has two separate structures: Vilje Main and Vilje South.
-The reservoir is a turbidite deposit, in the Heimdal Formation from the Palaeocene at about 2,150 m TVD MSL.
+The reservoir is a turbidite deposit, in the Heimdal Formation from the Palaeocene at about 2150 metres TVD MSL.
 The reservoir interval is divided into three reservoir zones - R1, R2 and R3 - where R1 and R3 are clean sands while R2 is a fine-grained muddy layer which acts as a baffle to fluid flow.

 The Vilje field is a subsea development with three subsea horizontal producers tied back to the Alvheim FPSO.
 Vilje Main is drained by one single lateral well (VI1) and one bilateral well (VI2) with one branch above and one below the R2 shale.
 There is one single lateral well on Vilje South (VI3).
-The water depth in the area is approximately 120 m.
+The water depth in the area is approximately 120 metres.
 The recovery mechanism is natural water drive from the regional underlying Heimdal aquifer.

-The recoverable volumes in Vilje are classified as "Reserves; On Production" (SPE's classification system).
+The recoverable volumes in Vilje are classified as "Reserves; On production" (SPE's classification system).
 After Skogul came on stream in March 2020, the main production strategy has been to optimise the combined Vilje and Skogul production in the pipeline.
 There is a commercial agreement between the Skogul and Vilje licenses, where Skogul compensates for deferred Vilje production.
-The actual production in 2023 from the Vilje reservoir, is marginally lower than the 2P estimate for 2023 primarily due to production assumptions of the well VI2, where it was shut in for longer than previous estimates due to optimisation on the total Vilje-Skogul flowline within capacity constraints.
-Well VI1 is responsible for approximately 80 percent of Vilje production and produces on a continuous basis, while VI2 and VI3 are produced intermittently when feasible.
+The actual production in 2024 from the Vilje reservoir is in good alignment with the 2P estimate for 2024.

 Aker BP holds a 46.904 percent interest in the licence and serves as operator.
-The other licence partners are DNO Norge, holding a 28.853 percent interest, and PGNiG Upstream Norway with a 24.243 percent interest.
+The other licence partners are DNO Norge AS, holding a 28.853 percent interest, and ORLEN Upstream Norway AS with a 24.243 percent interest.